robyfirnandoyusuf/GalauBackup/README.md

 ## How to use
 1. put this Galaubackup.php to `libraries` directory
-2. load library on construct
+2. load library in the construct

 ```php
 $this->load->library('galaubackup');